reynoldsbrent/AdventuresTracked/README.md

 - Add trips on the next page
 - For each trip, you can click on the trip name which will take you to the trip details page
 - Add any trip legs and journals that you wish!
-- Click the Logout buton when you are done
+- Click the Logout button when you are done

 ![Home Page](https://github.com/reynoldsbrent/AdventuresTracked/blob/main/Photos/HomePage.png?raw=true)